MicrochipTech/pic32mzw1_ffs_amazon_freertos/Example/README.md

 ## WFI32-IoT Board diagram

-Following is the WFI32-IoT board diagram, the picture shoes the User configurable LEDs used to indicate the demo status and Switch1/Switch2 are used to configure the demo.
+Following is the WFI32-IoT board diagram, the picture shows the 'User configurable LEDs' which are used to indicate the demo status and Switch1/Switch2 are used to configure the demo.

 <p align="center"><img width="600" src="../Docs/wfi32-iot-board.png">
 </p>